-Carlo Matteucci (1811-1868) and Emil Du Bois-Reymond (1818-1896) were the first people to register the electrical signals emitted from muscle nerves using a galvanometer and established the concept of neurophysiology [1,2].
-However, the concept of action current introduced by Hermann Von Helmholz [3] clarified and confirmed the negative variations that occur during muscle contraction.
+EEG history goes back to the time when, for the first time, some activity of the brain was recorded or displayed.
+Carlo Matteucci (1811-1868) and Emil Du Bois-Reymond (1818-1896) were the first people to register the electrical signals emitted from muscle nerves using a galvanometer and establish the concept of neurophysiology [1, 2].
+However, the concept of action current, introduced by Hermann Von Helmholz [3], clarified and confirmed the negative variations which occur during muscle contraction.